bipinpaulbedi/paulBlogSource/src/pages/2019-01-28-microservices-design-pattern/index.md

 When working on a greenfield project multiple design patterns help us structure the system.
 But following key principles are must have for robust system viz:

-* Resilience - When a system is under faulty state due to certain unexpected events, the microservice shall be monitored correctly and a new backup service shall immediately become active to minimize the loss of data.
+* Resilience - When a system is under faulty state due to certain unexpected events, the microservice shall be monitored correctly and a new backup service shall immediately become active to minimise the loss of data.
 If the service or backup is not available then alternate application to keep track of operation shall cover during the downtime.
 Failure in one service shall not affect other.

 * Failure - This is an extension of the above-mentioned principle.
 If a service fails then the dependent service shall have some mechanism to track status and reduce resource wastage.
 The service might fail temporarily due to some network issue, thus a retry policy shall be applied.
 A more advanced mechanism would be implementing circuit breaker where after a certain retry it stops sending more message to failed microservice and only passes certain requests in between to check for resume the status.